python/cpython/Doc/library/zlib.rst

 .. attribute:: Decompress.unused_data

    A bytes object which contains any bytes past the end of the compressed data.
-That is, this remains ``""`` until the last byte that contains compression data is available.
+That is, this remains ``b""`` until the last byte that contains compression data is available.
 If the whole bytestring turned out to contain compressed data, this is ``b""``, an empty bytes object.